B i o g r a p h y

 Flutist Eun Hae Oh

-An avid chamber musician, Dr. Oh was a member of the KOCHAM trio consisting of flute, violin, and viola.
-Trio commissioned a piece to Iranian composer Niloufar Nourbakhsh.
-“White Helmets: as white as death” for flute, violin and viola were premiered at Stony Brook University and the group was invited to perform at Women Composers Festival of Hartford, University of Tennessee Contemporary Music Festival, and New Music for strings Festival.
+Dr. Oh is an avid chamber musician and was a member of the KOCHAM trio, which commissioned a piece by Iranian composer Niloufar Nourbakhsh.
+The trio premiered the piece, titled “White Helmets: as white as Death,” at Stony Brook University and performed at several festivals, including the Women Composers Festival of Hartford, the University of Tennessee Contemporary Music Festival, and the New Music for Strings Festival.
+She has also served as a guest flutist for the Bucheon Philharmonic in South Korea.

-Dr. Oh received a Doctorate degree from Stony Brook University under Carol Wincenc.
-Artist Certificate from Bowling Green State University under Dr. Conor Nelson and the University of North Texas under Terry Sundberg.
-Master’s degree at Texas Tech University under Dr. Lisa Garner Santa and Undergraduate degree with Suzuki Pedagogy certificate at East Tennessee State University under Rebecca Paluzzi.
+Dr. Oh has also given masterclasses and lectures at the Hong Kong International Flute Association winter online camp.
+She received a Doctorate degree from Stony Brook University under the tutelage of Carol Wincenc, an Artist Certificate from Bowling Green State University under Dr. Conor Nelson, an Artist Certificate from the University of North Texas under Terry Sundberg, a Master’s degree at Texas Tech University under Dr. Lisa Garner Santa, and an Undergraduate degree with Suzuki Pedagogy certificate at East Tennessee State University under Rebecca Paluzzi.